 The slightly forward-curved pattern-welded blade is single-edged for more than half its length, and then becomes double-edged and smoothly tapered towards the tip.
 The shape of the blade (dapur) is known as suduk maru, which can be translated both as "accurate puncture" and as "pure inspiration".
 The surface pattern (pamor) is called manggar meaning "coconut palm blossom".
 Each side of the blade is decorated in the sinarasah technique with a gold floral scroll design called lung anggrek.
 The spine of the blade is inlaid with gold bees and a gold Javanese inscription containing the name of Cakraningrat II (1648-1707), one of the rulers of West Madura.
 The one-piece octagonal hilt is carved skillfully from ivory with longitudinal ribs and foliate bands.
-The pommel is formed as a stylized lion’s head with an open mouth.
-The guard, the collar and the butt cap of the hilt are made of iron and decorated in sinarasah with gold floral motifs.
+The pommel is formed as a stylized head of lion (Simha) with an open mouth.
+The guard, the collar and the butt cap of the hilt are made of iron and decorated with gold vegetal motifs using the sinarasah (inlay) technique.
 No scabbard.

 LITERATURE: 1) Kunsthandel Klefisch GmbH.
 Auction 86: Tribal and Indonesian Art: Estate of G. H. R. von Koenigswald.
 May 12th, 2007: [Auction catalogue]. – Köln, 2007. – P. 42-43, lot 164; 2) Сіваченко Є. Холодна зброя Сходу з колекції Олександра Фельдмана: [фотоальбом]. – Харків, 2009. – С. 48; 3) Сиваченко Е. Сталь и Золото: Восточное оружие из собрания Feldman Family Museum = Steel and Gold: Eastern Weapons from the Feldman Family Museum Collection. – Киев, 2019. – С. 562-565, №237.